 A lot of our users create ecommerce apps in Justinmind.
 It’s no surprise.
 Getting them right can be difficult but they’re really useful practice for designers.
 Ecommerce is an interesting area in UX design.
 There is complex user flows to explore, different patterns to implement and tricky problems to solve.
 Like the cart abandonment pandemic.

 But this time we’re focusing on grocery app design.
 In this walkthrough, you’ll learn how to design and create your own grocery shopping app in 7 easy to follow steps.
+All you need is the drive and, of course, a prototyping tool at hand.
 Let’s get into it, shall we?